 The F1 score, the harmonic mean of the precision and recall scores, provides a combined metric of precision and recall.
-The F1 score of 0.53 obtained for the MPScore shows the model has lower combined precision and recall scores for the easy-to-synthesise class, which can also be explained by the imbalanced training dataset.
-A minor contributing factor to the low precision score could be due to some of the features of easy-to-synthesise molecules being similar to those of difficult-to-synthesise, resulting in the model having difficulty distinguishing between the two classes.
+The F1 score of 0.46 obtained for the MPScore shows the model has lower combined precision and recall scores for the easy-to-synthesise class, due to the poor recall score achieved for the easy-to-synthesise class (0.32).
+Meanwhile, the significantly higher $F{\beta}$ score of 0.79 is unaffected by the poor recall achieved, instead favouring the higher precision score of 0.84.
+A minor contributing factor to the low recall score could be due to some of the features of easy-to-synthesise molecules being similar to those of difficult-to-synthesise, resulting in the model having difficulty distinguishing between the two classes.
 Figure 5a shows that many fingerprint bit values contributed similar amounts to the classification of the RF model.
 This shows, as would be expected, that the chemist's opinion was influenced by multiple fragments present within a molecule.
 Additionally, the confidence intervals in Figure 5a show how the importance of features differ widely across each decision tree in the forest.

-One approach to minimise the impact of class imbalance is to adjust the probability threshold of the classifier.57 Increasing the threshold required for a molecule to belong to the minority class (easy-to-synthesise) reduces the false positive rate, increasing the precision of the classifier.
+One approach to minimise the impact of class imbalance is to adjust the probability threshold of the classifier.
+Increasing the threshold required for a molecule to belong to the minority class (easy-to-synthesise) reduces the false positive rate, increasing the precision of the classifier.
 The probability of a sample belonging to a particular class in a RF model is determined by the proportion of decision trees in the ensemble assigning that sample to a particular class.
-Figure 5b shows the effect of changing the probability cut-off threshold for the difficult-to-synthesise class on the aggregated precision and recall values achieved by the RF models during the cross-validation processes.
+Figure 5b shows the effect of changing the probability cut-off threshold for the difficult-to-synthesise class on the mean precision and recall values achieved by the RF models during the cross-validation processes.
 It can be seen that by increasing the probability thresholds, the model's precision outperforms the recall.
-At almost all thresholds, the MPScore outperforms the naive classifier, defined as a model randomly assigning molecules as easy- and difficult-to-synthesise.
+At almost all thresholds, the MPScore outperforms the naive classifier, defined as a model assigning molecules as easyand difficult-to-synthesise with probabilities equal to the fraction of each class.
 Choosing a high probability threshold for the MPScore minimised the risk of obtaining false positives (high precision), at the expense of a larger number of false negatives (low recall).
 Despite the potential to miss easy-to-synthesise molecules, this compromise ensured we can be more certain that the molecules that are selected by the MPScore are not false positives and waste synthetic efforts.
-One estimate of the size of the chemical space of synthesisable drug-like molecules alone is 1011 molecules, 58 meaning the cost of obtaining a false negative and missing a potential easy-to-synthesise candidate is low.
+One estimate of the size of the chemical space of synthesisable druglike molecules alone is 10 molecules, meaning the cost of obtaining a false negative and missing a potential easy-to-synthesise candidate is low.